Quick Deployment Environment (QDE)

 While we will continue to make improvements to the QDE, there is no upgrade path for the Virtual Machine itself.
 You can choose to start over with a newer version, but that feels like the wrong way to go.

-It is simple to upgrade the components and that it how we recommend upgrading aspects of QDE.
-Should you want to upgrade say Central Management, you can follow the Central Management steps for upgrade at Upgrade Central Management.
+Alternatively, it is simple to upgrade the components themselves, and that is how we recommend upgrading aspects of QDE.
+Should you want to upgrade Central Management, for example, you can follow the Central Management steps for upgrade at Upgrade Central Management.
+Upgrading Nexus can be accomplished with the steps detailed on the QDE Nexus Upgrade page.

 What if we have a larger environment? (> 1k nodes)